What Does USCIS Case Status “Request for Additional Evidence” Mean for My Sibling Green Card Application?

 But if your sibling’s green card is an unusual case with extenuating circumstances, or you don’t understand what USCIS needs from you or your sibling, then it might be worth spending the time and money to hire an attorney.
 This could be money and time well spent if it prevents USCIS from denying your sibling’s green card application.
 If your case is particularly complex, check out our Ask an Attorney program to speak with an independent lawyer for just $24/month.

 How Do I Know if USCIS Received My RFE Response?

 You can confirm that USCIS got the documents and information you sent by checking your case status.
 The easiest way to do this is by checking the USCIS Case Status Online tracker.
 To use this tool, you’ll need your receipt number.
 You can find this number in Form I-797C: Notice of Action, which you should have received after you originally submitted the application for which you’re providing additional evidence.

 Once you log in to your USCIS account, you can see all the current case status updates, including an update that should appear soon after USCIS receives your request for evidence (RFE) submission.
 It’ll most likely appear as “Request for Evidence Was Received” when checking your case status online.

 Any other updates, including whether USCIS wants more information or documentation from you, will also show up in the USCIS Case Status Online tracker.
 If you don’t want to use this online tool, that’s okay.
 USCIS will also mail you written confirmation after they get your RFE response.

 Responding to a request for additional evidence can be frustrating, knowing you have to spend more time, money, and effort to get your sibling a green card.
 It’s even more troublesome if you don’t understand why or how to respond to the request.
-If you need additional guidance understanding your case status or need legal advice from an immigration lawyer, we can help.
+If you need additional guidance, check out our Ask an Attorney program.